-When training in a pandemic, one might not always have the gym equipment around, but you would be surprised the things you can do with regular items in your house.
+When training in a pandemic, one might not always have the gym equipment around, but you would be surprised by the things you can do with regular items in your house.

 Anybody can do a workout but doing it right matters